alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.2 Embedding

+Distance matrices are then derived from the subsequences spatial data (3D coordinates) and are embedded into range contact maps.
+While this embedding entails a significant loss of information, it offers the key advantage of converting continuous data into a binary representation.
+The contact maps are defined using a six-range percentile-based partitioning scheme, identified as optimal through the comparative analysis.
+This configuration balances reconstruction accuracy with computational efficiency, and demonstrates consistent performance across diverse structures.
+Moreover, it ensures a homogeneous distribution of contacts across the maps, a property that appears particularly advantageous for neural network training.

 <img src="./figures/FLUOPROTEINS_distances.png" alt="Fluoprotein distances" style="width: 700px;">

-Our comparative study :

-*Contact Domain Configuration:*
-- 6-domain percentile partitioning identified as optimal
-- Balances reconstruction accuracy with computational efficiency
-- Provides consistent performance across different structure types

 #### 7.2.3 Variational AutoEncoder (VAE)